Abigail Fassett1,2

 Harry Flint Noyes1,2,3

 Harry Flint Noyes was born on 17 December 1870 in New York, New York County, New York.1,4,2,3 He was the son of Henry Drury Noyes M.D. and Anna Margaret Grant.
 Harry Flint Noyes died on 11 July 1879 in Monmouth Beach, Monmouth County, New Jersey, at age 8.
-He drowned in a sailing accident.3,5 He was buried in 1879 in Evergreen Cemetery, Morristown, Morris County, New Jersey.3,5
+The boy was on a boat with many others when a boom struck him on the head and he was knocked overboard.
+He never came up.
+The boatman, a James Darwin, dared not leave the boat to go in after him because he had other children in the boat who would be endangered without him, especially if they would panic.
+All night the river was dragged for the body, to no avail, and on the 12th of July it was found.3,5,6 He was buried in Evergreen Cemetery, Morristown, Morris County, New Jersey.3,5

-Harry Flint Noyes appeared on the 1870 Federal census of 73 Madison Avenue, New York, New York County, New York, in the household of his parents Henry Drury Noyes M.D. and Anna Margaret Grant.6
+He appeared on the 1870 Federal census of 73 Madison Avenue, New York, New York County, New York, in the household of his parents Henry Drury Noyes M.D. and Anna Margaret Grant.7

 Citations